idoMadarr/mobile-portfolio/README.md

    - @react-three/drei
    - @react-three/fiber
    - three
-3. run: gltf-pipeline -i [scene_file_name].gltf -o [your_name].gltf -d
-   => Converting a glTF to Draco glTF
+3. move the files to public folder, and change the name of the .bin and .gltf to name of your choice.
+4. inside .gltf serach for "buffers" and change the name as well under "uri": "name.bin".
-4. run: npx gltfjsx [your_name].gltf --transform
+5. run: npx gltfjsx name.gltf
-   => This will convert our Draco glTF to JSX file
-5. Dont forget to add the [____-transformed] file to the public folder in your react app.
 6. Now we can use our JSX file as a simple component.

-NOTICE: The 3D file is exporting with regular expression - we can change this to export default just for the convention.
+NOTICE: The 3D file is exporting with regular expression - we have to change this to export default.